Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Nepal Temperature Data Analysis

-We then fit five BR max-stable models to the standardized data: a stationary model (model S), and our proposed nonstationary model with a base and fully merged partition (Model~B and M), using both $L_1$ and $L_2$ regularization; we compare the performance of all five models.
-The base partition (Figure \ref{pic:nepal-BaseAndMerged}) consists of 80 subregions and is generated using $k$-means clustering on standardized longitude and latitude coordinates.
-To evaluate model performance, a validation set ($15\%$) is randomly sampled from all observation sites.
-To tune the smoothness penalty $\bm{\lambda}$ and merge subregions, we split the remaining locations into 5 holdout folds, ensuring that there is at least one holdout site in each subregion for each fold.
-The initial descending grid for the $\bm{\lambda}$-tuning procedure is chosen to be $\colOfDG^0 = (\infty, 2^5, 2^4, 2^3, 2^2, 2^1, 2^0, 2^{-1}, 2^{-2}, 0)$; see Algorithm~\ref{alg:comb} in Section \ref{ParDefPenTun}.
-We compute the PL on the validation set, the holdout PPL averaged over folds, and the CLIC and CBIC metrics for the remaining data excluding the validation set.
+We fit five Brown--Resnick max-stable models to the standardized data with unit-Fréchet margins: a stationary model (Model S), and our proposed nonstationary model with a base and fully merged partition (Models~B and M), using both $L_1$ and $L_2$ regularization; we compare the performance of all five models.
+The base partition (Figure \ref{pic:nepal-BaseAndMerged}) consists of $\numOfReg^{(0)}=80$ subregions and we construct them as the convex hull of the clusters determined by applying $k$-means clustering to normalized longitude and latitude coordinates.
+A validation set ($15\%$) is created to assess model performance by extracting observations from a random sample of all observation sites; the remaining data are used for training.
+To improve the numerical stability of our optimization algorithm, we exploit ideas of cross-validation and, rather than using the penalized pairwise log-likelihood evaluated on a single holdout set (as described in Section~\ref{DomainPartition}), we split the training data into five folds, {and choose one fold as the holdout set so that we fit five models in parallel}; we then tune the smoothness penalty $\bm{\lambda}$ and perform subregion merging by comparing the average pairwise log-likelihood, or penalized pairwise log-likelihood, evaluated over all folds.
+Cross-validation type is crucial for this small dataset, as the small holdout set sampling may lead to unexpected bias in parameter estimates.
+The initial descending grid for the $\bm{\lambda}$-tuning procedure is chosen to be the same as in the simulation study.
+We compute the pairwise log-likelihood on the validation set, the penalized pairwise log-likelihood averaged over folds, and the CLIC and CBIC metrics for the remaining data excluding the validation set.